Communications Office Services and Policies

 The Communications Office reports on Law School events and people in articles posted on the News portion of the website.
 These articles are often also used as press releases or linked from the UVA website.
 If you have a story idea you think the Communications Office should know about, contact us.

 - Subscribe to the Law School e-newsletter or RSS news feed to keep up with the latest news.
 The email newsletter is sent about once every three weeks.

-- The events email list sends out announcements about individual upcoming events during the school year.
+- Subscribe to email announcements about events, sent during the school year.

 Communications manages the Law School website, in conjunction with Law ITC.
 Inquiries about the website, Web services/capabilities, or corrections, should be made to firstname.lastname@example.org.

 Several pages on the Law School website link to external sources, such as media sites that quote Law School faculty.
 Links to websites external to the University of Virginia should not be considered endorsement of those websites or any information contained therein.